IDCN/talent-management-platform/README.md

 --------------------------------------------------------------------------------

-Scripts for producing analytics of local membership databases.
+IDCN Talent Management Platform is a collection of R scripts that wrangle and visualize an IDCN chapter's local membership database.